actuday6418/bob/README.md

 1. Arithmetic operators like +,-,/,% may be used.
 Their written counterparts like plus, minus, modulo, etc, may also be used.
 2. strings may be concatenated with +.
 String identities and literals may be used together for this.
 Currently other types cannot be used along string literals and identities, but that'll be implemented in the future.

+# TODO
+Things to be implemented are mentioned here.
+(This is a short term roadmap)

 # Vim plugin
 A vim plugin is available for Bob that currently supports text highlighting, and will be able to do autocompletion in the near future as well.
 Repo is at https://github.com/actuday6418/bob-vim